 In our study of Romans chapter eleven we look at the future of Israel.
 We shall see that this future is ordained by God and does not depend on the efforts of men.

-In chapter ten, we saw the fact that most of Israel rejected Jesus Christ.
+In chapter ten, we saw the fact that most of Israel rejected Yeshua Messiah.
 Paul picks up there in his usual style of asking a question and immediately giving its answer.
 The question he is asking is basically: Does Israel have a future?
 At the end of the last chapter it seemed pretty unlikely but, here, Paul assures them that they have a bright future because there was a remnant of Jews who believed.
 This principle of God's remnant goes all the way back to the time of Noah (see Genesis 6), continues through the entire Old Testament, and is demonstrated again in the entire book of Revelation.
 Paul immediately answers the question by identifying himself as a part of the remnant of Israel as he reminds them of his roots in the tribe of Benjamin.

-Paul reminds the Jews about their history and another time where God had preserved a remnant of His people.
+Paul reminds the Jews about their history and another time where God had preserved a remnant of his people.

-'Lord, they have killed your prophets and torn down your altars; I am the only one left, and they are trying to kill me'?
-And what was God's answer to him?
-'I have reserved for myself seven thousand who have not bowed the knee to Baal.'
+"ADONAI, they have killed your prophets and torn down your altars, and I'm the only one left, and now they want to kill me too!"
+But what is God's answer to him?
+"I have kept for myself seven thousand men who have not knelt down to Ba'al."

 The history that Paul reminds them of is found in 1 Kings 19.
-Elijah had cried out to God out of fear that the remnant of His people (meaning himself) was going to be eliminated by the enemy.
+Elijah had cried out to God out of fear that the remnant of his people (meaning himself) was going to be eliminated by the enemy.
 God's answer to the prophet was with the simple fact that Elijah was not alone but he was unaware of the fact that there were indeed seven thousand more that were called and protected by God.
 This would have been an encouraging reminder to the Jews of Paul's day as many times they felt alone and persecuted.
-It can also be an encouragement to the Israel of today in that God has always taken care of the remnant and He always will.
+It can also be an encouragement to the Israel of today in that God has always taken care of the remnant and he always will.

 God's people (Israel) were trying so hard to please God with their own efforts that they could not see and understand grace.
 Some (the remnant) did but most did not.
 The same thing is true today as we can tell everyone about this grace but God must soften the heart, open the eyes, and allow the people to hear.